 Marry Fermont, an award-winning birth photographer in the Netherlands, started taking pictures of babies immediately after their birth to document what they look like in utero.
 Her pictures testify to the humanity of the unborn child and show parents how babies snuggled inside just moments before.

 Marry’s experience is that, “The babies are mostly totally relaxed in this pose.
 They feel secure and comfortable.
 They are used to being folded up this way the last few weeks.”

 But this restful pose shouldn’t take our focus off the purposeful activity that has gone up until this point in the mother’s womb!
-Let’s see what the babies themselves have to tell us.

 Doppler will likely pick up that lovely lub-dub of your baby’s heartbeat at 12 weeks, but the flutterings of life once called the “quickening” won’t be felt by most Mamas until somewhere into the fourth month.
 Any earlier, buried deep within the protective cushioning of your womb, your tiny one could do acrobatics and you’d never know.